The Bear Is On The Prowl

 Why should it be any different this time?
 One key reason.
 What enabled the S&P 500 to soar for years in the post GFC period when the rest of the world was floundering was the massive volume of corporate share buybacks in this country.
 Overall, U.S. corporations repurchased more than $5.1 trillion of their stock since 2010 according to S&P Global.
 This share buyback activity happened nowhere else in the world anywhere even close the scale that we have seen in the U.S. over the last decade.
 And this tsunami of buyback activity more than offset the -$500 billion in net fund outflows that steady streamed out of the domestic equity market over this same time period according to the Investment Company Institute.
 Put simply, corporations were the consistent buyers of stocks for a decade while institutional and retail investors were the consistent sellers.

 So what of this key buyer in U.S. corporations in a post COVID-19, post OPEC+ world?
 Corporations are suspending their buyback programs at a breakneck pace daily as 2020 Q1 earnings reports continue to roll out.
-Buyback activity has already be curtailed by more than 30% since mid-February when the crisis first began, and earnings season is only just getting started.
-We should reasonably expect that the total cut in share buyback activity will be well in excess of 50% before it’s all said and done.
+Buyback activity has already been curtailed by more than 30% since mid-February when the crisis first began, and earnings season is only just getting started.
+We should reasonably expect that the total cut in share buyback activity will be well in excess of 50% before it's all said and done.

 Put simply, the S&P 500 is increasingly losing its decade long marginal buyer of stocks with each passing trading day.